Office of the Governor

 Fundamental alteration:

-something that would change the essential nature of the entity’s programs or services.
+a change in the essential nature of the public entity’s program, service, or activity.

 Hardware: